• Skip to primary navigation

 Instructions

-4. Immediately add green bell pepper and celery and sauté for about a minute.
+• Quickly add the chopped green bell pepper and celery, and sauté everything together for about a minute to soften the vegetables slightly.

-8. Beans are ready to serve when they are very tender and easily mashed with the back of a spoon and the liquid is thickened.
+• The beans are done when they’re tender and easily mashed with the back of a spoon, and the cooking liquid has thickened into a rich sauce.

-10. Stir in green onions and keep warm until ready to serve.
+• Finally, stir in the chopped green onions, keeping the pot warm until ready to serve.

 About Jennifer